F.4 Procedures for Resolving Complaints of Discrimination and Harassment

 • New evidence that could affect the outcome but was not reasonably available at the time the determination or dismissal was made; or

-• The Title IX Coordinator and Affirmative Action Officer, Investigator(s), or decision-makers had a bias or a conflict of interest that affected the outcome.
+• The Title IX Coordinator and Director of Institutional Equity, Investigator(s), or decision-maker had a bias or a conflict of interest that affected the outcome.

 Process for Appeals

-Parties will be given an opportunity to submit a written statement in support of or against the final determination made by the decision-makers.
-Appeals must be submitted to the Title IX Coordinator and Affirmative Action Officer or designee.
-Written appeals must be filed in person, via courier, or via postal or electronic mail within the 7 days of distribution of the Notice of Outcome.
+Parties will be given an opportunity to submit a written statement in support of or against the final determination made by the decision-maker.
+Appeals must be submitted to the Title IX Coordinator and Director of Institutional Equity.
+Written appeals must be filed in person, via courier, or via postal or electronic mail within 7 days of distribution of the Notice of Outcome.
 Decisions not appealed within such time are deemed final.
-If an Appeal is submitted, it will be provided to the other party who will have 7 days to submit an Appeal Response for review by the appellate decision-maker.
+If an Appeal is submitted, it will be provided to the other party, who will have 7 days to submit an Appeal Response for review by the appellate decision-maker.

 Appeal Determinations and Written Outcomes

-The appellate decision-maker that hears the appeal can take the following actions: affirm the original decision; affirm the original decision of responsibility for some or all of the charges and change the sanction (sanction may be reduced or increased); reverse the original decision of responsibility for some or all of the charges; or remand the matter to the original or new decision-makers for further consideration.
-Upon remand, if the original decision-makers affirm its prior decisions regarding responsibility and sanctions, the appellate decision-maker shall continue its review and render a decision on the original appeal(s).
-If the original decision-makers reverses or modifies its original decisions regarding responsibility and/or sanctions, each party shall have a right to submit a new appeal.
+The appellate decision-maker that hears the appeal can take the following actions: affirm the original decision; affirm the original decision of responsibility for some or all of the charges and change the sanction (sanction may be reduced or increased); reverse the original decision of responsibility for some or all of the charges; or remand the matter to the original or new decision-maker for further consideration.
+Upon remand, if the original decision-maker affirms their prior decision regarding responsibility and sanctions, the appellate decision-maker shall continue its review and render a decision on the original appeal(s).
+If the original decision-maker reverses or modifies their original decisions regarding responsibility and/or sanctions, each party shall have the right to submit a new appeal.

 The appellate decision-maker’s decision will be communicated concurrently in writing to both the Respondent and the Complainant, normally within fifteen (15) days after the appeal was due and will include the rationale for the decision.
 The appellate decision is final, and no further appeal is permitted by either Party.